-As one of the best herding dogs in the world, Border Collies are lively, energetic and affectionate.
-Plus, they’re the smartest dogs in the world.
-But given the lush and fluffy coat of the Border Collie, some new owners may be concerned about their shedding.
+As one of the best herding dogs in the world, Border Collies are lively, energetic and diligent.
+In fact, this collie is the smartest dogs in the world.
+However, given the lush and fluffy coat of the Border Collie, new owners may be concerned about their shedding.

 Most Border Collies will shed moderately throughout the year.
-But because of their double coats, they’ll experience heavy shedding come spring and fall.
+But because of their thick double coats, they’ll experience heavy shedding come spring and fall.
 As the Border Collie’s coat adjusts for big changes in temperature, extra grooming is necessary to minimize shedding.

 There are many factors that can contribute to the Border Collie being a moderate to heavy shedding dog breed.
 In this article, we’ll examine why these dogs tend to shed more than others, while sharing tips to keeping their fluffy coats in check.

 RECOMMENDED: 11 Beautiful Border Collie Colors